Official Crime Reports NIBRS/UCR

 National Incident-Based Reporting System (NIBRS)

-While the UCR program has provided a steady, reliable stream of information about crime, data about individual crime incidents are not available.
+While the UCR program has provided a steady, reliable stream of information about crime, data about specific crime incidents are not available.
 The summary-based methodology, despite its reliability, is limited in many aspects.
 The Federal Bureau of Investigation and Bureau of Justice Statistics created a new collection system in 1985.
-This new system is referred to as the Incident-Based Reporting system.
+This new system is referred to as the National Incident Based Reporting System.
 In White Settlement, crime statistics are produced utilizing the Incident-Based Reporting system and forwarded to the Texas Department of Public Safety on a monthly basis.

 Texas Crime Reports - Summary

 The Texas Department of Public Safety converts Incident-Based Reporting data into a summary for inclusion in the Texas Crime Report.
-At some point, the state has indicated that summary reporting will discontinue, however, a date has not been set.
-As such, the White Settlement Police Department utilizes summary reports as an official record of crime statistics for the city based upon historical precedence and record keeping.
+The White Settlement Police Department utilizes monthly summary reports that are returned by the state after validation as an official record of crime statistics for the city based upon historical precedence and record keeping.
+The official catalog of annual crime statistics is included in each year's Annual Report which is disseminated to the City Council and community.

 Accessing Crime Statistics Summary Reports from Texas DPS